ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D0-OverviewAndAnnouncements.md

 **CS246N System Design**

+<h2>Contents</h2>

 [TOC]

-## Q and A
+## Announcements and Discussion

+- Next week you will start working with your real client
   - Which teams have a client?
   - Which teams are still looking?
-  - Do any teams have more than one lead?
+  - Do any teams have more than one lead on a client?

+- I plan to make significant changes to the lectture notes and assignment for next week, so don't start looking at those until this weekend.
-- If anyone wants to change teams, who hasn't already contacted me, then send me an e-mail.
+- If anyone wants to change teams, DM me or send me an e-mail.

+## Due Dates

+- Thursday, 1/30: Assignment 3&mdash;UX Design and Testing